The radiation field on product cones: Conic geometry

-We now \emph{blow up} $S$ in $M$ by replacing it with its inward pointing spherical normal bundle.\footnote{The reader may wish to consult Melrose's book~\cite{Melrose:APS} for more details on the blow-up construction.} In the product cone setting, this is equivalent to blowing up a pair of points in $\sphere^{2}_{++}$ and then taking the product with $Y$.
-This process replaces $M$ with a new manifold $\overline{M} = [M; S]$ on which polar coordinates around the submanifold are smooth; the structure of this manifold with corners depends only on the submanifold $S$ (and not on the particular choice of defining functions $v$ and $\rho$).
-The blow-up is equipped with a natural blow-down map $\bar{M}\to M$, which is a diffeomorphism on the interior.
+We now \emph{blow up} $S$ in $M$ by replacing it with its inward pointing spherical normal bundle.\footnote{The reader may wish to consult Melrose's book~\cite{Melrose:APS} for more details of the blow-up construction.} In the product cone setting, this is equivalent to blowing up a pair of points in $\sphere^{2}_{++}$ and then taking the product with $Z$.
+This process replaces $M$ with a new manifold $\overline{M} = [ M ; S]$ on which polar coordinates around the submanifold are smooth; the smooth structure of this manifold with corners depends only on the submanifold $S$ (and not on the particular choice of defining functions).
+The blow-up is equipped with a natural blow-down map $\overline{M}\to M$; this map is a diffeomorphism on the interior.

-The new space $\overline{M}$ is again a manifold with corners and has six boundary hypersurfaces: the closure of the lifts of the interiors of $C_{0}$ and $C_{\pm}$ to $\overline{M}$, which are again denoted by $C_{0}$ and $C_{\pm}$; the lift of $\cf$, again denoted $\cf$, and two new boundary hypersurfaces consisting of the pre-image of the future and past components of $S$ under the blow-down map.
-These two new hypersurfaces are denoted $\scri^{\pm}$.
-Moreover, $\scri^{\pm}$ is naturally a fiber bundle over $S_{\pm}$ with fibers diffeomorphic to intervals.
-Indeed, the interior of the fibers is naturally an affine space (i.e., $\reals$ acts by translations, but there is no natural origin).
 Figure~\ref{fig:rf-blowup} depicts this blow-up construction.

-Given $v$ and $\rho$, the fibers of the interior of $\scri^{\pm}$ in $\overline{M}$ can be identified with $\reals \times Z$ via the coordinate $s = v/\rho$.
+The new space $\overline{M}$ is again a manifold with corners and has six boundary hypersurfaces: the closure of the lifts of the interiors of $C_{0}$ and $C_{\pm}$ to $\overline{M}$, which are again denoted by $C_{0}$ and $C_{\pm}$; the lift of $\cf$, again denoted $\cf$, and two new boundary hypersurfaces consisting of the pre-images of $S_{\pm}$ under the blow-down map.
+These two new hypersurfaces are called future/past null infinity and denoted by $\scri^{\pm}$.
+Moreover, $\scri^{\pm}$ is naturally a (trivial) fiber bundle over $S_{\pm}$ with fibers diffeomorphic to intervals.
+Indeed, the interior of each fiber is naturally an affine space (i.e., $\reals$ acts by translations, but there is no natural origin).
+In terms of $y$ and $\rho$, the fibers of the interior of $\scri^{\pm}$ in $\overline{M}$ can be identified with $\reals \times Z$ via the coordinate $s = \pm (y \mp 1)/\rho$.
+In other words, $s=t-r$ provides a coordinate along $\scri^{+}$ and $s = r+t$ is a coordinate along $\scri^{-}$.